Flexibility in teaching to attract new students (Flexwin)

 At a glance

-For: teaching students, prospective students, lateral or career changers, non-traditional students, students with non-university obligations
+For: Teacher training students, prospective students, lateral or career changers, non-traditional students, students with extracurricular commitments

-Topics: teacher training, flexibility, part-time study, permeability, student success, quality development
+Topics: Teacher training, flexibility, part-time studies, permeability, student success, quality development

 Location: University of Kassel